puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-The maximum size for a single session entry in bytes.
+Maximum size for a single session entry in bytes.

 Default value: `undef`